kewde/slate/source/index.md

 All transactions have to be made with the ```SpendKey```, only available after decrypting your wallet.
 The dual-key is more of a security practice, it allows a wallet (while encrypted) to scan for transactions.
 If it weren't implemented, the wallet would have to remain decrypted, rendering the protection provided by the encryption useless.

-The payee has to know the ephem public key to compute the SharedSecret, but how is that data transferred from payer to payee?
+The payee has to know the ephem public key to compute the ```SharedSecret```, but how is that data transferred from payer to payee?
 The ephem public key is embedded in the *stealth metadata*.

 Any stealth transaction will require atleast 2 outputs, the stealth metadata and the actual spendable output.